MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_displayid_detailed_timing_type_i.md

 [in] The number of blank scan lines.

-### -field VerticalFrontPorch

-[in] The vertical front porch interval, in number of lines.
-The front porch is the blanking interval before the sync pulse.

-### -field VerticalSyncPolarity

-[in] The vertical sync polarity.
-Must be one of the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554026">DISPLAYID_DETAILED_TIMING_TYPE_I_SYNC_POLARITY</a> enumeration.

 ### -field VerticalSyncWidth

 [in] The vertical sync interval, in number of lines.

 ## -remarks

 The Microsoft DirectX graphics kernel subsystem fills this structure by reading the additional target mode data that is stored in the registry at the following path:

 <b>HKEY_LOCAL_MACHINE\ SYSTEM\ CurrentControlSet\ Control\ GraphicsDrivers\ AdditionalTargetModeLists</b>